LdnOntNetDevs/MVC.Contacts/README.md

 London .NET ASP.NET MVC demo code

-This demo code for the London .NET Developers presentation on ASP.NET MVC vs ASP.NET Webforms
+This is demo code for the London .NET Developers presentation on ASP.NET MVC vs ASP.NET Webforms